Samuel1-ona/Noah/README.md

 ### Circuit Constraints

-The ZK-KYC circuit is compiled into a **Rank-1 Constraint System (R1CS)**, which is a standard format for representing arithmetic circuits in zero-knowledge proof systems.
+The NOAH circuit is compiled into a **Rank-1 Constraint System (R1CS)**, which is a standard format for representing arithmetic circuits in zero-knowledge proof systems.

 #### R1CS Representation